 - Engineering (chemical, civil, electrical, industrial, mechanical, mining, structural)

 - Information analysis

 - Nuclear technologies

 - Satellite imagery analysis

 - Programme management

-For more information: www.iaea.org/ OurWork/SV/Safeguards "THE AGENCY IS AN EXCI-TING PLACE TO WORK; EXTREMELY DIVERSE AND WITH MUCH TO OFFER"
+For more information, see: www.iaea.org/OurWork/SV/ Safeguards/index.html

+"A DIFFERENT PERSPECTIVE"
-Davide Parise (Italy) is an NDA Systems Engineer in the Department of Safeguards.

-With a background in nuclear physics, he initially came to the IAEA while writing his PhD thesis on Energetics.
+Davide Parise (Italy) is a Nuclear Safeguards Inspector in the Department of Safeguards.
+With a background in nuclear physics, he came initially to the IAEA while writing his PhD on Energetics.
 Working for a non-profit organization that benefits people around the globe is his strongest motivation.
 He also enjoys the good working environment, surrounded by colleagues of different cultures.

-In addition, the IAEA offers a nonstandard experience and he is constantly learning things that are not written in books.
+In addition, the IAEA offers a nonstandard experience - constantly learning things that are not written in books.
 It opens a new dimension in the nuclear field, allowing for the possibility of a complete overview of the nuclear topic and getting to know the different approaches taken by every country on the same issue.
-Although being an NDA Systems Engineer can be stressful at times, Davide values the possibility of seeing countries from an unusual, non-touristy perspective.
+Although being a nuclear safeguards inspector can be stressful at times, he values the possibility of seeing countries from an unusual, non-touristy perspective.
 Working in an international organization can be very different from working in a domestic field.
 Each country has its own way of working, giving Davide the opportunity to develop and gain valuable experience.
+Davide thinks that Vienna is a wonderful city to live in, with a very high quality of life.
+"EACH ONE OF US HAS A UNIQUE CONTRIBUTION TO THIS INTERNATIONAL EFFORT TO FURTHER PEACE."